 Loving a Vermont spring couldn’t get any easier with these sweet reasons!

 Maple, Maple, and More Maple!
-At Sterling Ridge Resort, during a Vermont spring, we are part of a time-honored maple sugaring tradition.
+At Sterling Ridge Resort we are part of a time-honored maple sugaring tradition.
 Thousands of maple trees grow on the ridge far above our cozy, private log cabins.
 As winter melts into spring, the tapped trees provide sap that is collected and used to produce pure, sweet syrup.
 Maple syrup is a natural sweetener that not only adds that perfect touch to pancakes but can be used in countless recipes in place of artificial sweeteners.

 Vermont Maple Open House:

-The weekend of March 23 & 24, 2019 the first Vermont spring weekend, marks the annual Maple Open House, where local sugarhouses open their doors to the community, so curious maple syrup lovers can learn all about the maple sugaring process.
+The weekend of March 23 & 24, 2019 marks the annual Maple Open House, where local sugarhouses open their doors to the community, so curious maple syrup lovers can learn all about the maple sugaring process.
 Here at Sterling Ridge, we are celebrating with daily maple treats and goodies for our guests, and self-guided tours of our very own sugaring operation!

 Vermont Maple Fest in St. Albans, VT: